T-MuangT/embfetch/README.md

-# Embfetch
+# Embfetch RTOS

-Embfetch is a C library for displaying a system information in summary along with an ASCII logo, akin to Neofetch, but for real-time operating systems such as Zephyr and FreeRTOS.
+Embfetch RTOS is a C library for displaying a system information in summary along with an ASCII logo, akin to Neofetch, but for real-time operating systems such as Zephyr and FreeRTOS.

 ## Installation